wuyiying2018/ENAR-DataFest/result.md

 ## weight adjustment for years

-To simplify this, we first ignore the “must start by using the 4-year weights provided by NCHS for 1999-2002”, and use 2-year weights for all observations from 1999-2016.
+Since we must start by using the 4-year weights provided by NCHS for 1999-2002”, and use 2-year weights for all observations from 1999-2016.
 Treat 2017-2020Mar as 3.2 years.

+We refer to NHANES 1999-2000 and 2001-2002 and get the 4-year weights

 Combining nine survey cycles + one 3.2 year survey cycle (18+3.2 years:
 1999-2016 2017-2020Mar)